watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 **Duration**: 20 minutes

 At this point you have deployed a single instance of the web and API service containers.
-In this exercise, you will increase the number of container instances for the web service and scale the front end on the existing cluster.
+In this exercise, you will increase the number of container instances for the web service and scale the front-end on the existing cluster.

 ### Task 1: Increase service instances from the Kubernetes dashboard